 Water Leaking from Furnace When Heat is On – Conclusion

-Now that you know and understand the causes of water leaking from the furnace when heat is on, you can easily troubleshoot your furnace and retain its normal state as soon as possible.
+Now that you know and understand the causes of water leaking from the furnace when heat is on, you can quickly troubleshoot your furnace and retain its normal state as soon as possible.
 It could be something to do with your heat exchanger, condensate pump, humidifiers, or even the filters.